Coal ash cleanup advances

 The 1,480-Megawatt power plant is no longer storing its coal combustible residuals wet.
 Rather, the particles are reduced into a paste and pressed dry for storage.

-Tuesday, Seitz said that plant operator Talen Energy has chosen to completely remove the coal ash from the ash ponds previously serving Colstrip Units 1 and 2.
-That pollution will now be stored dry in an onsite landfill low less than five feet removed from groundwater.
-Talen had previously argued against complete removal of the unit 1 and 2 coal ash.
+Tuesday, Seitz said that plant operator Talen Energy has chosen to completely remove the ash from bottom ash ponds previously serving Colstrip Units 1 and 2.
+That pollution will now be stored dry in an onsite landfill at least five feet removed from groundwater.

+Bottom ash consists of coarse particles too big to be carried up into smokestacks.
+This heavy ash collects in the bottom of the coal furnace.
+Lead, mercury, cadmium and uranium—all presenting cancer and respiratory risks—are commonly found in bottom ash, the EPA reports.

 Power plant owners liable for the cleanup are Texas-based Talen, Washington-based utilities Puget Sound Energy and Avista Corp., Oregon utilities Portland General Electric and PacifiCorp, and NorthWestern Energy, Montana’s largest utility.